22 zip codes·Updated June 2026

 4 Bedroom$4,020/mo

-Fair Market Rents are published annually by HUD for the Miami metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Miami metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Miami metro area is $2,710/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the Miami metro is $2,710/month.
+Asking rents track close to the federal benchmark, within 8%.

 Miami has become one of the most competitive rental markets in the US.
-Finance, tech, and crypto companies have relocated here.
-Wealthy transplants from New York, California, and Latin America drive demand at the high end, while a large service-industry workforce needs affordable housing.
+Finance, tech, and crypto firms have relocated here.
+Wealthy transplants from New York, California, and Latin America drive demand at the high end, and a large service-industry workforce drives demand for affordable housing.
 Brickell, Wynwood, and Coconut Grove are premium.
-Hialeah, Kendall, and Homestead are more affordable.
-The no-state-income-tax thing drives a lot of the migration.
-What catches landlords off guard is insurance — same as the rest of Florida, but worse in Miami-Dade because of hurricane exposure.
-Condo associations can also complicate things if you're renting out a unit.
-Make sure you're factoring in the full cost structure, not just the rent.
+Hialeah, Kendall, and Homestead are cheaper.
+The no-state-income-tax pull is real and consistent.
+Insurance catches landlords off guard, same as the rest of Florida, but worse in Miami-Dade because of hurricane exposure.
+Condo association rules can also limit your rental strategy, so check those before you buy.
+Underwrite the full cost structure, not just the rent.